-It's Mission Successful for India - Agni V, the country's first Inter-Continental Ballistic Missile (ICBM), has been successfully test-fired.
-The missile was launched from the Integrated Test Range (ITR) at Wheeler Island off the Odisha coast at 8:07 this morning.
+India has successfully test-fired Agni-V, its first Inter-Continental Ballistic Missile (ICBM).
+The missile was launched from Wheeler Island off the Odisha coast at 8:05 this morning.
 The test launch was originally scheduled for Wednesday, but was postponed due to bad weather.
-(See First Pics of the launch)

 Designed and developed by Defence Research and Development Organisation (DRDO) scientists, Agni-V has a range of 5,000 kilometres.
 The three-stage missile, once validated and inducted into the armed forces after several more tests, will be India's longest-range missile which can carry nuclear warheads.

 17 metres tall and 50 tonnes in weight, Agni-V's three stages are powered by solid propellants.
 It has the capacity to carry a nuclear warhead weighing over one tonne, DRDO scientists said.

 The Hindu newspaper quoted Avinash Chander, Chief Controller (Missiles and Strategic Systems), DRDO, describing Agni-V's technology as a "game-changer" for strategic options.
 Except the US, Russia, France and China, no other country had designed and developed this range of systems, he said.

 Last month, DRDO chief Dr VK Saraswat had told reporters that India will break into the exclusive ICBM club once the 50-tonne Agni-V is ready for induction by 2014-2015.
 The Agni series of missiles, including Agni-V, is crucial for India's defence vis-a-vis China since Beijing has upped the ante in recent times by deploying missiles in Tibet Autonomous Region bordering India.